urigolani/driver-challange/README.md

 ### Implementation Details
 There are 3 projects in the solution:
 * GenomeMerger - A library exposing the API.
-* GenomeMergerTool - A simple console application utilizing the Merger lib.
+* GenomeMergerApp - A simple console application utilizing the Merger lib.
 * GenomeMergerTest - Unit tests.

 The Main flow appears in GenomeMerger/GenomeMerger.cs under the the _Merge_ function and is as follows: